Acrylic on 3 wood panels

 Each panel measures 8 x 24 x 2 inches

 Suggested installation is 1-2 inches between panels, which can be oriented in any direction

 This minimalist, non-objective painting spanning 3 panels is the work of Ginny Fox, whose process is based on overlapping streaks of paint.
-Working with rags instead of brushes, Fox’s hand moves along parallel paths, emergent shades of dark blue cascading gently towards the edges of the compositional plane.
+Working with rags instead of brushes, Fox’s hand moves along parallel paths, emergent shades of mulberry and violet cascading gently towards the edges of the compositional plane.
 A vaporous texture characterizes the outer layers of the work, the interwoven strands of color offering glimpses at the painting’s earthy base and hinting at the artist’s gradual process.

 The panels can be oriented vertically or horizontally and can be easily installed with just two nails each.

 My paintings merge the detailed textures and colors found in the natural world with the linear and geometric patterns visible in industrial and architectural structures.
 The interplay of these elements drives the work and provides a platform for constant change and narrative.
 By simultaneously layering and removing paint with rags instead of brushes, my hand is directly involved with the process.
 Each piece contains multiple panels that evoke a nuanced and evolving universe.

 Having received her education from New York University in the 1970s, Ginny Fox has since exhibited throughout the United States, especially in New York City and the northeastern U.S.